codacy/docs/docs/special-thanks.md

 </tbody>
 </table>

 Do you love a language we don't support?
 Do you want your name and that language on this list?
-Check [How to add support for a language guide](/hc/en-us/articles/207994725-Tool-Developer-Guide).
+See [how to add support for a language](related-tools/tool-developer-guide.md).

 ## Collaborators